 Fruits that Don't Freeze Well

-Fruits that don’t freeze well include watermelon and citrus fruit.
-While you may find these fruits frozen, however, you’ll notice the texture is totally different when thawed.
+Fruits that don't freeze well include watermelon and citrus fruit.
+While you may find these fruits frozen, you'll notice the texture is different when thawed.

 Freezing vegetables makes cooking in the fall and winter months a cinch.
-You can freeze most vegetables, but the texture can be slightly different once they’re thawed.
-For this reason, it’s a good idea to use your frozen vegetables in soups, casseroles, and chilis like Crock Pot Turkey Chili.
+You can freeze most vegetables, but the texture can be slightly different once thawed.
+For this reason, using your frozen vegetables in soups, casseroles, and chilis, like Crock Pot Turkey Chili, is a good idea.